Culture of Philadelphia: Film and television

 On December 18, 1895 Charles Francis Jenkins showed off his film projector at the Franklin Institute.
 It was the first demonstration of moving pictures using flexible film in Philadelphia.
 A week later Woodville Latham's eidoloscope was shown to Philadelphia audiences.
 German immigrant and optician, Siegmund Lubin, was impressed with the technology and bought Jenkins' camera.

-In Philadelphia he filmed his first film, his horse eating hay.
+In Philadelphia, he filmed his first film, his horse eating hay.
 Lubin continued to make films in Philadelphia, now showing them commercially, and built his own cameras and projectors which he marketed.
-He eventually created a production company, Lubin Manufacturing Company, in 1902.
-Shortly afterwards Lubin opened up some of the cities first movie theaters and in 1905 Jules Mastbaum opened the city's first Nickelodeon.
+In 1902, he eventually created a production company, Lubin Manufacturing Company, and later opened up some of the city's first movie theaters.

+In 1905, Jules Mastbaum opened the city's first Nickelodeon movie theater.
 Lubin Studios shut down in 1917 and through most of the 20th Century Philadelphia had an almost non-existent film industry.

-In 1985 the Greater Philadelphia Film Office was created as part of the city government, and, in 1992, it became a regional economic office.
-Since 1992 the GPFO, which promotes the Philadelphia region and helps coordinate film productions, has assisted in the making of over 200 films and television shows.
+In 1985, the Greater Philadelphia Film Office was created as part of the city government.
+In 1992, it became a regional economic office.

+Since 1992, the GPFO, which promotes the Philadelphia region and helps coordinate film productions, has assisted in the making of over 200 films and television shows.
 Between 1992 and 2002 film productions have brought in US$500 Million to the city's economy.

-In 2007 MovieMaker Magazine named Philadelphia the second-best American city to make a movie in.
-The magazine cites local talent, cost of living and help provided by the Philadelphia Film Office as reasons.
+In 2007, MovieMaker Magazine named Philadelphia the second-best city in the nation in which to make a movie, citing local talent, cost of living, and the assistance provided by the Philadelphia Film Office.
 Several months after the MovieMaker Magazine article, Pacifica Ventures announced that it will be opening a film studio in the Philadelphia area in 2008.

-Every year Philadelphia hosts the Philadelphia Film Festival and the Philadelphia International Gay & Lesbian Film Festival.
-The Philadelphia Asian American Film Festival started in October 2008.
+Philadelphia annually hosts the Philadelphia Film Festival, Philadelphia QFest, and the Philadelphia Asian American Film Festival.

-In the early 1930s, Philco Corp. founded Philadelphia's first experimental television station, W3XE.
-That station became NBC's first affiliate in 1939, and in 1941 the station became WPTZ-TV after it was granted Philadelphia's first commercial license.
-By the late 1940s WPTZ, which would eventually become CBS owned and operated KYW-TV, was joined by WCAU-TV and WFIL-TV, now WPVI-TV.
-In succeeding decades, WHYY-TV, WPHL-TV, WTXF-TV and WPSG-TV joined the Philadelphia market.
-According to Nielsen Media Research Philadelphia has the fourth largest media market in the U.S. Major shows that were broadcast out of Philadelphia include American Bandstand, Double Dare and The Mike Douglas Show.